b---c/Jose4jBioPromptExample/README.md

 1. Present fingerprint when prompted (on the emulator, hit the '...' on the toolbar on the right hand side to open 'Extended Controls' then select 'Fingerprint' and 'touch the sensor')
-1. The text and the the JWS or JWE will be shown
+1. The text as well as the actual JWS or JWE will be shown
 1. Profit?